MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-enable-application-insights.md

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RW1fAB5]

-## Enable telemetry on environments
+## Turn telemetry on environments on

 Once you have the resource and its connection string or instrumentation key, you can enable your tenants to send telemetry to your [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)] resource.

-The way you enable [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)] depends on whether you want to connect to a [!INCLUDE [prod_short](../includes/prod_short.md)] online or [!INCLUDE [prod_short](../includes/prod_short.md)] on-premises environment.
+The way you turn on [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)] depends on whether you want to connect to a [!INCLUDE [prod_short](../includes/prod_short.md)] online or [!INCLUDE [prod_short](../includes/prod_short.md)] on-premises environment.
 For on-premises, if also depends on whether the [!INCLUDE[server](../developer/includes/server.md)] instance is configured as a single-tenant or multitenant instance.

 ### For online environments

-For [!INCLUDE [prod_short](../includes/prod_short.md)] online, you can enable telemetry on environments either from the admin center or by using the the admin center API.
+For [!INCLUDE [prod_short](../includes/prod_short.md)] online, you can turn on telemetry on environments either from the admin center or by using the the admin center API.
 To use the admin center, complete the following steps.
 For information about using the admin center API, go to [Put AppInsights key](administration-center-api_environment_settings.md#put-appinsights-key).

 #### Video guidance

-The following video shows how to enable telemetry for online environments.
+The following video shows how to turn telemetry on for online environments.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RW1fAB2]